 But Nancy’s tee is the best fiftieth-birthday shirt I’ve ever seen, and that’s why it came home with me:

-II got this shirt in 2009, so say it took a couple of years to make it to the thrift store.
-From all this we may surmise that Nancy was born in the mid- to late-50s, grew up in a steel town in the rust belt and maybe got busted for smoking pot with the tough kids.
+II got this shirt in 2009: say that it took a couple of years to make it to the thrift store.
+From this we may surmise that Nancy was born in the mid- to late-50s, grew up in a steel town in the rust belt and maybe got busted for smoking pot with the tough kids.
 Then other things happened.

 Those are all the facts I’ve got.
 I’ve never found Nancy, and I’ve never heard her story.